• Menu

 Sit

-From a "stand," the dog tucks their back feet in to meet their front feet; front feet do not move.
-From a "down," the dog’s shoulders rise up and their back feet move to meet their front feet; the front feet do not move.
-Can be completed at a distance, in motion and at handlers sides.
-"Stay" is implied; requires release or next cue.
+From a stand, the dog tucks their back feet in to meet their front feet; front feet do not move.
+From a down, the dog’s shoulders rise up and their back feet move to meet their front feet; the front feet do not move.
+This can be completed at a distance, in motion, and at the handler's sides.
+"Stay" is implied, and release or the next cue is required.

 Down